The Ultimate Student Moving Guide: Shipping Your Belongings Across Europe

 Use small, manageable boxes rather than a few enormous ones.
 A 20 kg box is impossible to carry up stairs alone; four 5 kg boxes are not.
 Fill boxes completely to prevent items shifting and collapsing.
 Use clothes, towels, and soft items to pad fragile things rather than buying lots of extra bubble wrap.

-Pack an "arrival kit" box and label it clearly — this should contain the basics you'll want on day one: bed linen, a towel, a mug, coffee or tea, and a phone charger.
+Pack an "arrival kit" box and label it clearly.
+This should contain the basics you'll want on day one: bed linen, a towel, a mug, coffee or tea, and a phone charger.
 When you're exhausted after a long travel day, you'll be very glad you did this.

 Booking Your Shipment